shuding/nextra/.changeset/olive-seas-clap.md

 'nextra': patch
 ---

-add `catchAllBasePath` option to configure `content` directory under a catch-all subdirectory
+replace `useContentDir` with `contentDirBasePath` option which configure `content` directory under a catch-all subdirectory